 These programs include our Godly Play program for children ages 4 through third grade.
-The program is based on Montessori principles, and seeks to engage children with key stories of the Bible in a way that honors the child's own relationship with God, imagination and creativity.
+This program is based on Montessori principles, and seeks to engage children with key stories of the Bible in a way that honors the child's own relationship with God, imagination and creativity.
 The program is intended to meet children where they are and encourage wondering questions and exploration rather than simply providing ready-made answers.
-On Adventure Sunday, usually the last Sunday of the month, children remain in church for the entire service, which is designed with their needs in mind.

 On the last Sunday of the month (September - May) we offer a children's liturgy at 5:05 pm followed by our Faith Full Families program which includes a potluck dinner and a family activity.

 Children in fourth, fifth and sixth grade are part of our Godly Explorers program, The Godly Explorers' class uses a fun, interactive curriculum developed by the Episcopal Church and based on the weekly lectionary choices.
 By following the lectionary, Explorers are hearding hte same lessons as their parents and working with them in age-appropriate ways, which may prompt conversations after church in the family.